CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > made public by the maintainers or CPANSec.
 That includes blogs,
 > social media, forums, or conferences.

+If the module documentation has a section on reporting bugs, then wording should be added that refers users to the security policy, for example,

+    =head2 Reporting Security Vulnerabilities

+    Security issues should not be reported on the bugtracker website.
+    Please see F<SECURITY-POLICY.md> for instructions how to report security vulnerabilities

 ### What to expect for a response

 Advise users what to expect in terms of a response.
 If there is a